DerGuru/The-Resonant/New Chapters/04 - Part4/P4-09_Confrontation.md

 The plan was elegant in its simplicity and terrifying in its execution.

 Captain Hayashi explained it using holographic diagrams: "We've prepared Chamber Seven with overlapping suppression fields - twelve layers deep.
 Once Kage-Kōzō is inside, we seal it.
-Then RAE engages directly while we maintain the barriers.
+Then your integrated consciousness engages directly while we maintain the barriers.
 Containment or dissolution.
 Those are the only options."

-"How do we lure it in?"
-Jason asked.
+"How do we lure it in?" we asked.

 "We don't need to lure," Yuki said quietly.
 "It wants confrontation.
 It's been contained for fifty years.
 The moment we offer a fight, it will come."